Menditect/documentation/docs/Teststep/4-retrieve.md

 ### Retrieve from database

 - Select the Test Case that you want to create a Teststep in.
-- Click "*+ Teststep*" and Click "*+ Retrieve*" to add a Retrieve Object Teststep.
+- Click "<i class="fal fa-info-circle"></i> Teststep" and Click "<i class="fal fa-info-circle"></i> Retrieve" to add a Retrieve Object Teststep.
 - Select an entity.
 You can search by name.
 - Select either "All objects" or "Only first object" in the Retrieve options.
-Note that when there are more than 1000 results, the Teststep will result in an error, even if only retrieving the first object.
+Note that when there are more than 1000 results, the Teststep will result in an [Error](error), even if only retrieving the first object.
 - Select "Retrieve from database" in the Retrieve options.
 - Select [Attribute Values](../attribute-value) that you want to filter on and enter a value.
-- Click '+Add' for each association that you want to filter on.
-Use the <i class="fa-empty-set"></i> "Set empty" button to indicate the association must be empty.
+- Click '<i class="fal fa-info-circle"></i> Add' for each association that you want to filter on.
+Use the "<i class="fa-empty-set"></i> Set empty" button to indicate the association must be empty.
 - *Alternatively* you can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill with values from database"!
 - Click on the "Save" button.

 ### Retrieve by association

 - Select the Test Case that you want to create a Teststep in.
-- Click "*+ Teststep*" and Click "*+ Retrieve*" to add a Retrieve Object Teststep.
+- Click "<i class="fal fa-info-circle"></i> Teststep" and Click "<i class="fal fa-info-circle"></i> Retrieve" to add a Retrieve Object Teststep.
 - Select an entity.
 You can search by name.
 - Select either "All objects" or "Only first object" in the Retrieve options.
-Note that when there are more than 1000 results, the Teststep will result in an error, even if only retrieving the first object.
+Note that when there are more than 1000 results, the Teststep will result in an [Error](error), even if only retrieving the first object.
 - Select "Retrieve by association" in the Retrieve options.
 - Select [Attribute Values](../attribute-value) that you want to filter on and enter a value.
-- Click '+Add' for each association that you want to filter on.
-Use the <i class="fa-empty-set"></i> "Set empty" button to indicate the association must be empty.
+- Click "<i class="fal fa-info-circle"></i> Add" for each association that you want to filter on.
+Use the "<i class="fa-empty-set"></i> Set empty" button to indicate the association must be empty.
 - *Alternatively* you can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill with values from database"!
 - Click on the "Save" button.